-Differences between Waterfall and The Flexsafe Agile ERP Implementation
+Differences Between Waterfall versus Agile ERP Implementation Methodologies

 The Waterfall approach can be seen as water cascading down where each particle of water is connected as one seamless flow that ends at the bottom of the river.
 As certain each step is completed, the next one follows in sequences where this method can be considered as the traditional approach in software delivery.
 Each of the Waterfall steps are as follows in most ERP implementations –